 You asked your legal, copyright, and trademark questions, and Jean has answered!
 All questions are culled from the comments section attached to the original ‘Ask Jean’ post.
-We invite you to ask more questions
+We invite you <a href="to ask more questions

 I have a small company and I hired a freelance graphic designer to create logo, artwork and other items for my company.
 I paid her fully for the work she has done.
 There was no written contract.
 I have now hired a full time graphic designer and I have asked the freelance graphic designer to give me the original artwork so that I can have the in house graphic designer use it.
 She refused to turn over the original files (7 years worth of work for which she was paid very well).
 A few days later she called me and said she would turn over the files for a fee (substantial I might add).
 I told her that the logo’s belonged to my company and she was already paid for her work.
 Do I have any legal rights to obtain these from her?